 But did you know that Laura Street is named for his daughter?

-Here’s a few streets in Jax with interesting origin stories that you might not have known about… until now!
+Here are a few streets in Jax with interesting origin stories that you might not have known about… until now!

 LAURA STREET: HART’S DAUGHTER